1Q: First-Generation Wireless Systems Integrating Classical and Quantum Communication: Wireless Links: Classical and Quantum

-Quantum teleportation critically hinges on both quantum and classical information, with the support of entanglement.
+\pp{At this point, we have covered the concepts necessary to introduce quantum teleportation, a quantum communication protocol that allows the sharing of an informational qubit without the physical transfer of the particle encoding the qubit state.
+We give the details in Fig.~\ref{fig:infoQuantumTeleport}.} \pp{Quantum teleportation demonstrates that quantum information can be transferred by leveraging entanglement together with classical communication, thereby overcoming the fundamental limitations that quantum mechanics imposes on the direct transmission of informational qubits.
 Consequently, the design of a quantum wireless system, such as 1Q, relies on both classical bits and entanglement distribution.
 The novel functionality of the wireless link, compared to classical wireless mobile networks, is the FSO-based entanglement distribution, pivotal for long-range quantum networks.
-Future research has to explore, whether THz RF links could be realistically harnessed for entanglement distribution, despite their less pronounced particle-like quantum-behavior.
+Future research has to explore whether THz RF links could be realistically harnessed for entanglement distribution, despite their less pronounced particle-like quantum-behavior. }